mcjelewis/threadz/README.md

 [SNAPP (Social Network Adapting Pedagogical Practice)](http://www.snappvis.org/) Dr. Shane Dawson etal.
-The SNAPP tool is the work of Dr. Shane Dawson etal. and is a similar visualization tool, that creates visualizations of the interactions within a discussion forum.
+The SNAPP tool is the work of Dr. Shane Dawson etal. and is a similar tool that creates visualizations of the interactions within a discussion forum.
 SNAPP however is not compatible with Canvas, thus the need for Threadz.

 [IMSBasicLTI] (https://code.google.com/p/basiclti4wordpress/source/browse/trunk/producer/mu-plugins/IMSBasicLTI/ims-blti/?r=2)
 Copyright (c) 2007 Andy Smith
-The cody provided by Andy Smith creates a secure Oauth class to access the lti launch data.
+The code provided by Andy Smith creates a secure Oauth class to access the lti launch data.

 [D3.js](http://d3js.org/)